 Micro-sites & Outsourcing

-If a university department wishes to outsource Web development as a part of the LeTourneau University Web site, he or she must consult with the Director of Marketing & Communications before contracting due to concerns for security, data integrity, consistency and support requirements.
+If a university department wishes to outsource Web development or hosting, either as a part of or separate from the main LeTourneau University Web site, he or she must consult with the Director of Marketing & Communications before contracting due to concerns for security, data integrity, consistency and support requirements.

 Domain Name Policies